bellebasso/Minimalists-Paradise/README.md

 3. Search for "Minimalists Paradise"
 ### Manually
 1. Clone this repo into your .obsidian/themes folder
 2. If the theme does not show up in the Obsidian interface, check to see if the name of the folder is "MinimalistsParadise"(common issue).
-If that's the case, rename the folder ot "Minimalists Paradise"and refresh the app.
+If that's the case, rename the folder to "Minimalists Paradise"and refresh the app.
 This should solve the problem.
 3. For updating with this method, navigate to your .obsidian/themes/Minimalists Paradise inside the terminal and execute git pull.
 4. (Any questions or issues feel free to contact me!)